 We currently do not anticipate paying future cash dividends on our common stock.
-We anticipate that we will retain all of our future earnings, if any, for use in the development and expansion of our business and for general corporate purposes.
 Any determination to pay future dividends and other distributions in cash, stock, or property by the Company in the future will be at the discretion of our Board of Directors and will be dependent on then-existing conditions, including our financial condition and results of operations and contractual restrictions.
-Therefore, you should not rely on future dividend income from shares of our common stock.
+Therefore, stockholders should not rely on future dividend income from shares of our common stock.